Simple chicken noodle soup, a warming bowl of chicken broth with an Asian twist.

-Simple chicken noodle soup is something I make all the time, particularly one with an Asian twist.
+Homemade chicken noodle soup with egg noodles is something I make all the time, particularly one with a Chinese twist.
 My youngest daughter loves this soup, it’s her favourite, even better with a whole pak choi thrown in for good measure.

 - onion